The Ultimate Guide To Product Feature Adoption: What Is It And How To Increase It

 How do you improve feature adoption?

-We’ve already established the fact that feature adoption is a key part of product and your SaaS’s success.
+We’ve already established the fact that driving feature adoption, is a key part of the product and your SaaS’s success.

 But what can you do to improve feature adoption for your SaaS product?
-First make sure your features check the three points below:
+First make sure your existing features all check the three points below:

-Now we can move on to some actionable tactics you can try to drive up feature adoption.
+Now we can move on to some actionable tactics you can try to drive up a good feature adoption rate.

 1. Expose new features with in-app announcements

 In-app announcements are a great way to expose new features to your users.
-Compared to email that might easily be missed or even ignored, in-app communication is more contextual.
+Compared to email which might easily be missed or even ignored, in-app communication is more contextual.

 Use in-app modals to tell users what’s new in your product and how it helps them.